Kate Upton Gets Bridal Fever, But Won't Binge Diet: 'I Never Get On A Scale'

 “I reached a place in my career where I didn’t think of my body as something that I wanted to fit into a certain size; I started looking at my body as a function to help me live my life the best I can — to have energy and to feel strong,” said Kate Upton.

-The Sports Illustrated Swimsuit model adds that she’s noticed other changes in her body, since beginning her fitness regiment with Ben.
+The Sports Illustrated swimsuit model adds that she’s noticed other changes in her body, since beginning her fitness regiment with Ben.
 Kate feels stronger, more energetic, and happier.
 She adds that she recovers faster from things like jet lag or an especially grueling workout.

 “Things like that help you enjoy your life more and have the best use of function from your body,” Upton says.